 Can I use my Class Pass for multiple family members.

 Yes!
-Class Passes are transferable between family members.
-Please note, all swimmers are required to pay the $25 annual registration fee, prior to beginning lessons.
+Class Passes are transferable between family members because it supports our donation-based model.
+By teaching lessons, we generate scholarship funding.
+Please note, all swimmers are required to register individually, prior to beginning lessons.

 Am I guaranteed to always have the same instructor?

 Using the Captyn platform, you can self-schedule lessons with your preferred instructor, depending on their availability.
+All instructors are independent contractors and create their own schedules.
 It is up to you which is more important—having the same instructor for each lesson or scheduling lessons at the same time and day each week.

 Can I tip my swim instructor?

-Yes, you are always able to tip your instructor after a lesson.
+Yes, you are always able to tip your instructor after completing a series of lessons Because they are independent contractors.
 However, tipping is not expected or required.

 What happens to our lesson if we are late?

 Our instructors often have scheduled lessons back-to-back.
 If you are late, the time you are late counts towards the 30-minute lesson.
-The lesson will start and end at the time it was originally scheduled.
+The lesson will start and end at the time it was originally scheduled because our instructors are independent contractors and create their schedules to maximize their time.

 Can I watch my child’s lesson?